MicrosoftDocs/azure-devops-docs/docs/report/powerbi/overview.md

 - [Filter on teams](create-team-filter.md)
 - [Calculate time-in-state for an existing Analytics view](create-timeinstate-report.md)

-### Sample reports using OData Queries
+### Sample reports using OData queries

-To get started using OData queries in Power BI reports, see [Overview of sample reports using OData queries](sample-odata-overview.md)
+To get started using OData queries in Power BI reports, see [Overview of sample reports using OData queries](sample-odata-overview.md).
 For specific examples, see one of the following articles:

 ::: moniker range=">= azure-devops-2020"